Vaccinating your Dog

-The primary vaccinations for puppies helps to overcome the remaining anti-body protection that they still have from their mothers and ensures reliable protection at an early age.
+The primary vaccinations for puppies help to overcome the remaining anti-body protection that they still have from their mothers and ensure reliable protection at an early age.
 The first vaccination is usually given at 8 weeks old, followed by a second two to four weeks later (no earlier than 10 weeks old), allowing for an early socialisation programme.
-At the second vaccination appointment we will provide you with your certificate of vaccination.
+At the second vaccination appointment, we will provide you with your certificate of vaccination.

 - Canine Infectious Hepatitis

 A full health check is booked for every dog that is having a vaccination to ensure that they are in good health before giving the injection.

 Book a vaccination appointment in Dudley.

 Vaccinations are essential for providing your dog with adequate protection from life-threatening and debilitating diseases.
 There is the option of Titre testing, which involves blood samples to determine your dog's immunity.
 Unfortunately, this is not always 100% reliable, it is costly to perform and leptospirosis would still need to be vaccinated against.
 This is why we would recommend core vaccinations on the whole.

 Is it OK to not vaccinate my dog?